 Discussed and led through the job-embedded instructional coaching process, action steps for progress monitoring involve a quarterly assessment where teachers will check student progress and inform instruction through differentiated small groups using the analysis of the data provided.
-The progress monitoring quarterly assessments will consist of two assessments from NWEA MAP and two district- level created assessments.
-Additionally, teachers will implement a series of phonological screeners, lessons, and progress monitor charts to assess student gaps.
+The progress monitoring quarterly assessments will consist of two assessments from NWEAMAP and two district- level created assessments.
+Additionally, teachers will implement a series of phonological screeners, lessons, and progress monitor charts to assess student gaps for students on RIMPs.
+The Instructional Coach will check in with teachers to ensure interventions and progress monitoring is taking place and the Director of Instructional Coaching will monitor this process in partnership with the Instructional Coach.
 We will have continuous progress monitoring through coaching, as it is a weekly check in with teachers.

 The data sources that were utilized in creating this plan are the Kindergarten Readiness Assessment, the Third Grade Reading Guarantee, the Reading Diagnostics Assessment, and NWEA MAP data.
-Other sources include the research of best practice strategies in literacy with the five components of reading, the Ohio Learning Standards for the creation of district level pacing guides, and the text Teach Like a Champion for the coaching model for choosing effective instructional strategies.
+Other sources include the research of best practice strategies in literacy with the five components of reading, the Ohio Learning Standards for the creation of district level pacing guides, and the texts Onward and Teach Like a Champion for the coaching model for choosing effective instructional strategies